-The amount is determined using the following formula:
+• The amount is determined using the following formula:

+iii.
+Allowance for the family (select one):

-Not Applicable (see instructions)
+- Not Applicable (see instructions)

-AFDC need standard
+- AFDC need standard

-Medically needy income standard
+- Medically needy income standard

-The following dollar amount:
+- The following dollar amount:

-Specify dollar amount: \\\\\\ The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the state's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
+Specify dollar amount: The amount specified cannot exceed the higher of the need standard for a family of the same size used to determine eligibility under the State's approved AFDC plan or the medically needy income standard established under 42 CFR §435.811 for a family of the same size.
 If this amount changes, this item will be revised.